voje/RPI_Projector/README.md

 $ sudo service lircd enable
 $ sudo service irexec enable
 ```

+## Setting up keyboard input ##
+Lirc is unreliable.
+I added optional usage of a USB keyboard.
+It's a bit of a hack but I'm capturing all keyboard input in a focused terminal window running a custom script `./bluetooth/capture.sh` that's mapping keyboard keys onto commands for the projection (like KEY_UP).
+The script is sending the commands to `ir.fifo` from where it's the same as with lirc commands.
+The script `./autostart.sh` should be ran when the desktop is finished loading.
+I've added it as the last line in file: `/home/pi/.config/lxsession/LXDE-pi`.
+The script runs the main projection script, waits for Xpdf to start a full screen slide and then starts the terminal window with `capture.sh`.
+It also resizes the window and keeps it focused.

 ## Xpdf setup ##
 There seemed to be a bug with Xpdf includes.
 You can comment out a line in `/etc/xpdf/xpdfrc` to avoid it.